 Dual bed deionization system.

 As the name suggests, dual-bed deionization units are made up of two separate vessels.
 Cation-exchange resins are housed in one container while the adjacent vessel harbors anion exchange resins.
-For diversity, NEWater manufactures dual-bed deionization skids with varying exchange capacities ranging from 40k Grain to 800k Grains.
+For diversity, NEWater manufactures dual-bed deionization skids with varying exchange capacities ranging from 40k Grains to 800k Grains.

 This ensures all our customers have their unique demands for deionized water well catered for.
 In addition, they have varying service flow rates ranging from 2 GPM to 135GPM.
 The key features of two-bed deionizers are: